django/deps/draft/0007-official-projects.rst

 those positions, but they should be very strongly considered as candidates for the Core Team if they are not already.

+The main project documentation does not have to be hosted inside the main Django documentation, but should be under an official Django domain if possible, and link back to with the main Django documentation where it makes sense.

 Retiring Projects
 =================